Warnings: mild description of violent murder, references to sexual assault.

 Wei Wuxian was dead, and Wangji would never again sleep in the jingshi.

 “There was no one left in the Burial Mounds when all the sects followed Wei Wuxian there,” Jin Guangyao said.
 He tastefully did not mention what it was they found there instead, though Xichen ached at the memory.
-“At least a hundred people must have lived there in those years, if we count the Wen sect remnants Wei Wuxian had with him at the start.
+“At least a hundred people must have lived there in those years, if we count the Wen sect refugees Wei Wuxian took with him at the start.
 Could they truly have fled every way and never been caught?
 Someone must have led them to safety.”

 Lan Xichen could remember entering such a house himself as cultivators raided the cave where Wei Wuxian must have lived.
 They had come out shouting, their hands full of trinkets and scrolls, while he gazed emptily at the shape of a bed where two people must have slept.
+Beautifully-embroidered silk had been hanging from each wall of the little house.

 “I do not disapprove,” Lan Xichen said.
 He saw surprise on Jin Guangyao’s face, an odd sort of hope and delight even, before he schooled his expression.
 “But it has only been six months since your father died, A-Yao.
 I worry for your standing if you should make this decision now.”